Neoministein/parkguidance/docs/parkingdata-receiver.md

 # ParkGuidance-ParkingData-Receiver

-The parking data receiver module is designed to accept data from parking garages and sort them correctly in the database.
+The parking data receiver component is designed to accept data from parking garages and store them correctly in elasticsearch.
 ## Interface

 Data can be sent to the servlet with an HTTP POST request to the URL, but it requires a body with specified information.